RTCPeerConnection : EventTarget

 Constructors

-argument should be of type: { url : (String or Iterable<String>), username : String, credential : String, credentialType : String }
+The elements of the iceServers property in the configuration argument should be of type: { url : (String or Iterable<String>), username : String, credential : String, credentialType : String }

 Instance Properties